 NERFC expects fellows to visit all the repositories they list in their proposals for the length of time they specify.
 The Consortium’s policy is to ensure that each member with collections hosts fellows every year.
 An applicant’s proposed itinerary may be a factor in the decision whether to award a fellowship.
 In keeping with NERFC’s regional interests, the Consortium may also favor applications that draw on institutions from more than one metropolitan area.
 Grants in the upcoming cycle are for the year June 1, 2020–May 31, 2021.
 Please click here for a one-page flier describing the NERFC research grants.

 THE COLONIAL SOCIETY OF MASSACHUSETTS each year underwrites a project on the history of New England before the American Revolution.
-This year's fellow will be Jared Lucky, a graduate student at Yale University.
+The 2019-2020 fellow is Jared Lucky, a graduate student at Yale University.
 His project is entitled "Cattle, Empire, and 'Cowboys' in Colonial New England," a comparative study of cattle frontiers in the Spanish and British empires.

 Winners of the Annual Colonial Society of Massachusetts Fellowship